El Jannah Halal FAQs

 Halal Faq's

-At El Jannah, we’re all about bringing you 100% Halal-certified authentic Lebanese food that hits the spot.
-Got questions about our Halal certification and practices?
+At El Jannah, we’re all about bringing you Halal suitable, authentic Lebanese food that hits the spot.
+Got questions about our Halal practices?
 Don’t stress – we’ve got the answers right here.

-Yes, all ingredients used at El Jannah, including our famous garlic sauce, marinades, and seasonings, are Halal certified.
-We carefully source all our ingredients to ensure they meet Halal requirements.
+Yes, all ingredients used at El Jannah, including our famous garlic sauce, marinades, and seasonings, are Halal suitable.

-Our Halal certification is in all our restaurants.
-You can also request to see our current certification at any location.
+The Halal certification from our chicken suppliers is available in our restaurants.
+You can request to see our current certification at any location.

 All of our chicken is Halal certified, however, is not hand slaughtered.
-They’re supplied by Turosi where they are machine slaughtered and certified by the ICCV.
+They’re supplied by Cordina or Turosi where they are machine slaughtered and certified by the ANIC and AMO Saudi

 You can visit the FAQ section of Turosi via https://turosi.com.au/faqs/